starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 The `scanf` function stops scanning at byte `0x0b` likely because `0x0b` is considered as a terminating character.
 Therefore, this byte must be removed from the payload.
 And the question becomes: how to deliver the same payload without byte `0x0b`?

-First examine what that byte is actually doing.
+First, examine what that byte is doing.
 Take a look at the shellcode again:
 ```
 8048073: b0 0b      mov    $0xb,%al
 ```